dominayo/Samusky-Scrypto-Challenge/README.md

 Judge: James @defiyields, founder of Samuskycoin
 Guest judge: Florian Pieper @fpieper, Radix legend

+**How to Enter**

+-Fork this repository

+-Clone the forked repository on your local environment

+-Start a new Scrypto project

+-Before the 25 April deadline, commit and push your project folder and create a pull request

 **T&Cs:**

 -Your entry must be built with Scrypto.